ECHOEProject/echoe/doc/documentation.md

 ## Script

 In the text body only (but not in rubrics), we distinguish between the scripts vernacular minuscule (`vernacMinusc`), Carolingian minuscule (`carolMinusc`), and hybrid (`hybrid`).
 The manuscripts also regularly contain Romanized Greek for (parts of) _āmen_ and of _nomina sacra_ that transliterate into "cr" (OE) or "chr" (Latin).^[We are aware of @chaplais but have, for the moment, decided that a corpus like ours is not the place to canonize bold inferences.]
-In the _nomina sacra_ these are always abbreviations and could thus be accommodated in parallel abbreviation environments by transcribing the abbreviation `xpc` and the expanded form `christus` (while additionally encoding abbreviation markers and expanded content).
-Only _āmen_ is not an abbreviation, and so we have dealt with this exceptional case by using a parallel `<choice>`{.xml} environment with Romanized Greek encoded as `<orig>`{.xml} and Latin transliteration in `<reg>`{.xml}.
+In the _nomina sacra_ these are always abbreviations and could thus be accommodated in parallel abbreviation nodes by transcribing the abbreviation `xpc` and the expanded form `christus` (while additionally encoding abbreviation markers and expanded content).
+Only _āmen_ is not an abbreviation, and so we have dealt with this exceptional case by using a `<choice>`{.xml} tree with Romanized Greek encoded as `<orig>`{.xml} and Latin transliteration in `<reg>`{.xml}.
 In addition, in both abbreviated content and for _āmen_ we have encoded the specific letter sequences that may be called Romanized Greek using `<seg type="romanizedGreek">`{.xml}:

 ```xml
 <w><choice>